 The longer Kilbaha Loop Walk is a bit more challenging, taking four to five hours to hike its 15km trail.
 But it’s totally worth the effort.
-From the lighthouse you’ll trek along the peninsula’s breathtaking southern coastline to Kilbaha before returning along the sea cliffs with cinematic views of Kilbaha Bay.
+From the lighthouse you’ll trek along the peninsula’s breathtaking southern coastline to Kilbaha before returning along the sea cliffs with views of Kilbaha Bay.
 Along the way you will pass countless natural wonders and historic treasures from Diarmuid and Gráinne’s Rock, to the World War II E-I-R-E sign.

-It’s well worth taking the coast road from Lahinch through Liscannor and Doolin to reach Fanore and the trailhead of the Caher Valley Looped Walk.
+Take the coast road from Lahinch through Liscannor and Doolin to reach Fanore and the trailhead of the Caher Valley Looped Walk.
 This 14km moderate walk takes three and a half hours from the carpark at the beautiful sandy beach in the village of Fanore.
 Amble along the Caher River, one of the only rivers in the Burren, and climb onto the shoulder of Slieve Elva before a 3km descent with wonderful views of the ocean and the Aran Islands in the distance.

 Experienced walkers won’t easily forget the views and natural wonders on the Black Head Looped Walk, a more challenging hike from Fanore Beach.
-You’ll need seven hours to complete the 26km trek along an impressive mix of Burren hill and coast, following laneways, tracks and mountain paths.
+You’ll need seven hours to complete the 26km trek along an impressive mix of Burren hill and coast, laneways, tracks and mountain paths.

-Heading inland from Ballyvaughan you’ll reach the start of the Templecronan Loop Walk in 20 minutes.
+Heading inland from Ballyvaughan you’ll reach the start of the Templecronan Loop Walk in 20-minutes.
 This relatively easy 5km walk starts at Cassidy’s pub in the village (there’s a longer 9km Carran Loop from here too but you’d be best to take a map for that one).